ChadDa3mon/BookmarX.AI/README.md

 Right now I just have the API endpoint for submitting a bookmark (I'm much more concerned with being able store things first....retrieve them later).

 Make a POST to /bookmarks/add with a simple JSON payload: `{"url":"<url you want to scrape"}`.
 Depending on the size of the article and how quickly ChatGPT is responding, it can take 2 or 3 minutes to go through.
 Your initial REST API call may time out.
 You can examine the logs via `docker logs` or there is a log file in the container (`/app/request.log`) to confirm if it was submitted.

+## iPhone
+As the vast majority of links I come across are while I'm on my phone, sharing this from my iPhone has been my number one priority.
+I don't know the first thing about IOS app development, but I was able to create a Shortcut that lets me 'share' a webpage to it, and then sends the JSON payload to my server.

+# Roadmap
+- Create a front end using Gradio
+- Integrate all of this into a docker container and get it up on docker hub
+- Figure out how to make an ios app
+- Build in some automated web scrapping via rss feeds, reddit api etc